Activities aiming the introduction of common charging solution for mobile phones and other small electronic portable devices.

 The chargers used often varied according to the manufacturer and model; and more than 30 different types of charger were on the market.
 Apart from causing inconvenience to the consumer, this created unnecessary electronic waste.

-In response, the European Commission facilitated an agreement among major handset manufacturers to adopt a common charger for data-enabled mobile phones sold in the EU.
+The European Commission facilitated an agreement among major handset manufacturers to adopt a common charger for data-enabled mobile phones sold in the EU.

 In June 2009, a Memorandum of Understanding (MoU) was signed in which mobile phone manufacturers agreed to harmonise chargers for new models of data-enabled handsets, coming onto the market as of 2011.